larowlan/time-travel-with-git/slides.md

 - Five years ago, just before Drupalcon London, Drupal 7 had been out for six months
 - In frustration with the number of open bugs core maintainers put up a white flag
 - aim to make core maintainable
+- so is history repeating or maybe...just maybe

 --